 Open space is defined as structure-free land that is intentionally used.
 This report identifies five different types of open space that an open space plan should consider.
 These types are not mutually exclusive and in some cases can be combined on a single site to provide increased benefits.
 These types include:

-"It's the key thing we have to figure out.
+have to figure out.
 If we do we will be one of the most beautiful cities in the country.
 If done strategically it could be used to repopulate the city...people want to be around it."